-In 2010, Littman began his U.S. tour opening for Atlantic Recording artist Robert Francis and Nikki Lang across The Knitting Factory venues of the North and Southwest.
+In 2010, Littman began his first U.S. tour opening for Atlantic Recording artist Robert Francis across The Knitting Factory venues of the North and Southwest.
 In 2011, he released The Mixtape, which garnered amazing reviews from blogs such as The Vinyl District, The Burning Ear, Pop Dose and Kick Kick Snare.
 Following its release, Littman opened for Avi Buffalo at FMLY Fest LA in 2011, and for Tapes n’ Tapes at the 2012 SXSW Music Festival.
 It was then that Littman was personally sought after by BMI Publishing and he singed with them as a songwriter and owner of Neiman Music.

 Littman is a supporter of social justice for the disenfranchised.
 In 2012, to support the movement, he sang to thousands of Occupy Wall Street protesters on the steps of the Los Angeles City Hall.
 In 2011, he wrote the song, "The Whistleblower" that was featured on Chelsea Manning’s official fan page, a website to fight for the protections of whistleblowers across America.

-Following the February 2013 release of The Remedy Vol. 1, Littman joined desert soul band, Black Carl on The Wheel Tour, playing 28 shows across the Southwest through the Northwest in March 2013.
+Following the February 2013 release of The Remedy Vol. 1, Littman joined desert soul band, Black Carl on The Wheel Tour, playing 28 shows across the South and the Northwest in March 2013.
 He performed to a crowd of over three thousand people at The Youth and Culture Festival in Albuquerque, New Mexico.
 Littman attracted the attention of prominent KCRW DJ, Chris Douridas, and became the featured artist on his show; “It's A School Night” at Club Bardot in Hollywood.
 Also in 2014, Littman performed as direct support for Until The Ribbon Breaks at their residency at The Bootleg Theater in Los Angeles.

-On September 30th, 2016, Littman released the ad.dress featuring three singles, exploring different locations throughout our universe that may seem strange, but ultimately very familiar.
-Each track has a story behind it.
+On September 30th, 2016, Littman released the ad.dress featuring three singles, exploring different locations throughout our universe.
+With each track having a story behind it.
 Songs like "Stonəwɐll" retell the historic event that spurred on the LGBTQ movement, "HOME" about the life saving power of music to resurrect our true selves, and in "The Visitor", two worlds unite when an Alien professes his love for an Earthling.